Overview

 industry sectors.

-Osprey also provides clients with wealth management services including financial planning and
+Osprey also provides certain clients with financial planning and ongoing investment

 Depending on the client's goals, portfolios can be invested entirely in equities, fixed income, or